Vyšný Klátov

 Vyšný Klátov (Beckseifen, Beckenseifen; Felsőtőkés) (1332/5 Superior Turastukes, 1397 Fel Teukes, 1400 Superior Bokkenzeifin, 1580 Ober-Beckseyffen) is a village and municipality in Košice-okolie District in the Košice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1317 as a German medieval settlement.
 It belonged to Košice town.
 On February 28, 2010 a meteorite impact was recorded in the Eastern Slovakia, the first fragments were found on March 20, 2010 near the village.

-Geography

-Ethnicity

-Approximately half of the population is Slovak in ethnicity, the other half is Magyar.